JoAnnSutojo/Travel-Website/README.md

 My first website created only using HTML and CSS.

-It is a travel website for Indonesia.
+It is a travel website for Indonesia, consisting of 4 pages: Home, About, Food and Travel.

 ![Screenshot](1-screenshot.png)
 ![Screenshot](2-screenshot.png)